Chal Mera Putt: Box office

 Chal Mera Putt was opened at (#6) with A$313,404 and NZ$87,874 at Australia and New Zealand respectively.
 Also, at the time of release it had a record opening for Punjabi films in Australia for the year.
 In North America, the film grossed $464,051 in its opening weekend including $153,103 in United States and $310,945 in Canada.
 In India, the film opened with 63% occupancy at national multiplexes.
 In United Kingdom, the film grossed £99,293 in its opening weekend.
 The film grossed over A$530,672 and NZ$144,493 in Australia and New Zealand in its first week.
-As of its fifth weekend, the became the highest ever grossing Punjabi film at overseas with gross over US$3.6 million, breaking the previous record of Chaar Sahibzaade (2014) which has grossed US$3.57 million in its run.
+As of its fifth weekend, it became the highest ever grossing Punjabi film at overseas with gross over US$3.6 million, breaking the previous record of Chaar Sahibzaade (2014) which has grossed US$3.57 million in its run.
 Also, the film became highest-grossing Punjabi film in Australia, Gulf states, and second-highest in United Kingdom and New Zealand.

 Critical reception

 Gurnaaz Kaur of The Tribune gave three stars out of five, praising lead cast, she said, "Amrinder Gill is convincing.
 He is mostly calm and poised [a requirement of his character].
 His innocence and naughtiness is heartening.
-Simi Chahal, on the other hand, looks her bubbly self and plays her part well; just that she doesn’t have that much presence in the movie."
+Simi Chahal, on the other hand, looks her bubbly self and plays her part well; just that she doesn't have that much presence in the movie."
 She also praised performances from Gurshabad, Hardeep Gill, Iftikhar Thakur, Nasir Chinyoti, Akram Udas and Rup Khatkar.
 In last added, "The comic timing, the dialogue delivery, the punches— Chal Mera Putt gains on all points."